-NetBackup jobs span multiple processes distributed across servers.
-Two kinds of logging are used: legacy logging and unified logging, described in the "Using Logs and Reports" chapter.
-To trace a NetBackup job requires viewing and correlating messages in multiple log files on multiple hosts.
-The log analysis utilities provide a consolidated view of the job debug log(s) by scanning the logs for all processes traversed/executed for the job.
-The utilities can consolidate job information by client, job ID, start time for the job, and policy associated with the job.
+NetBackup jobs span multiple processes that are distributed across servers.
+Two kinds of logging are used: legacy logging and unified logging, described in the "Using logs and reports" chapter.
+To trace a NetBackup job requires that you view and correlate messages in multiple log files on multiple hosts.
+The log analysis utilities provide a consolidated view of the job debug log(s).
+The utilities scan the logs for all processes that are traversed or run for the job.
+The utilities can consolidate job information by client, job ID, start time for the job, and policy that is associated with the job.

-The available utilities are:
+The available utilities are as follows:

-- backuptrace will copy to standard output the debug log lines relevant to the specified backup jobs, including online (hot) catalog backups - restoretrace will copy to standard output the debug log lines relevant to the specified restore jobs - \bullet $\,$ bpgetdebuglog is a helper program for backuptrace and restoretrace - backupdbtrace consolidates the debug log messages for specified NetBackup offline (cold) catalog backup jobs and writes them to standard output. - duplicatetrace consolidates the debug logs for the specified NetBackup duplicate jobs and writes them to standard output.
+- backuptrace copies to standard output the debug log lines relevant to the specified backup jobs, including online (hot) catalog backups - restoretrace copies to standard output the debug log lines relevant to the specified restore jobs - bpgetdebuglog is a helper program for backuptrace and restoretrace - backupdbtrace consolidates the debug log messages for specified NetBackup offline (cold) catalog backup jobs and writes them to standard output. - duplicatetrace consolidates the debug logs for the specified NetBackup duplicate jobs and writes them to standard output.

-- importtrace consolidates the debug log messages for the specified NetBackup import jobs and writes them to standard output. - verifytrace consolidates the debug log messages for the specified verify job[s] and writes them to standard output.
+- importtrace consolidates the debug log messages for the specified NetBackup import jobs and writes them to standard output. - verifytrace consolidates the debug log messages for the specified verify job(s) and writes them to standard output.

-Installation Requirements
+Installation requirements